– John Carpenter

 Studying the past will help outline your future.
 Designed to cover all eras of world history, as well as a detailed study of our own nation’s history, the TU’s history program offers a sound basis for teaching licensure in the State of Ohio, law school or analytical work in the government or the military.
 Your short history at TU will most definitely lead you towards a successful future.

 History: An Extraordinary Gateway Into Who We Are

 Tiffin University’s History Major has been developed for the student interested in pursuing graduate studies in History or related fields.
-Our History Education Major may serve as an anchor for individuals seeking to teach social studies at a two-year community college.
-As a History Major, you’ll have the opportunity to concentrate on your own selected areas of specialization.
+This major may serve as an anchor for individuals seeking to teach social studies at a two-year community college.
+As a History major, you will have the opportunity to concentrate on your own selected areas of specialization.

 History Major 48 hours

 - CUL250 Cultural Geography

 - ECO221 Principles of Macroeconomics

 - HIS242 US History 1865 to 1945 (w)